brandur/sorg/content/drafts/mongodb.md

 was problematic.
 They ran some benchmarks, and believing the good numbers to be the inherent result of the system's extraordinary engineering, showed them to the world.
-Later, they realized that guaranteeing data integrity was something that most people cared about, and over time curbed their claims.
+Later, they realized that guaranteeing data integrity was something that most people cared about, and started to curb their claims.

 ### Distributed Trouble (#trouble)